Computopic/vagrant-docker-lamp/README.md

 ## Setup/Pre-install

-Simply run the `./setup.sh` script and it will install.

 All SQL files in `database` folder will be imported given they have "CREATE DATABASE".

 Add this line to your `/etc/hosts` (or windows equivalent)